AMERICAN REEF COALITION

 "Endangered Species Capital of the World"

 Hawaii has a wealth of native species both above and below the water.
 Being the most isolated population center on our planet has allowed for unique species of plants and animals to evolve here.
 Roughly half of the native species (of which there are over 18,000) are endemic to the Hawaiian Islands.
 Over 9,000 species of plants and animals that are found nowhere else on Earth.
+That includes everything from fungus to mammals.

 Over the last 200 years, Hawaii has lost 271 different species of plants and animals to extinction.
 That's over one species every year, lost forever.
 At this moment in time, Hawaii has over 300 plants and animals on the list of endangered species.